-- Decide which personal finance category you need the most help with: If it’s budgeting, YNAB or Banktivity may be the most appropriate, since that’s what they specialize in.
+- Decide which personal finance category you need the most help with: If it’s budgeting, YNAB may be the most appropriate, since that’s what they specialize in.
 But if you need the most help with investing, you may want to look carefully at Quicken Premier or Personal Capital.

 - Determine how much personal assistance you may need: If you need help from a coach or a financial advisor in managing your budget, Mvelopes can provide it, and may be the natural choice.